Table of contents

 1. Take stock of what you’ve learned about your business.

 What did you learn about your business, your employees, and your customers during this time?
 What did you learn from other businesses in your industry?
-Are there new processes for social distancing and reopening guidelines you could put in place to improve your business?
+Are there new processes you could put in place to improve your business?
 New products you’d like to offer?

 Take stock of these learnings and find ways to improve when you reopen.
-You may come out of this lockdown with a new business model, or you may just make a few tweaks to your current one.
-Taking time to reflect and deciding how your business can evolve is important to do first as it will dictate the way you reopen for business.
+You may come out of this shelter in place with a new business model, or you may just make a few tweaks to your current one.
+Taking time to reflect and deciding how your business can evolve is important to do first as it will dictate your plan for reopening.

 2. List your areas of focus.

-Once you’ve taken stock of some of the things you’ve learned and changes you might make, it’s time to plan how you’ll reopen your small business more concretely.
+Once you’ve taken stock of some of the things you’ve learned and changes you might make, it’s time to plan your reopening more concretely.
 The easiest way to do this is by breaking it up into focus areas pertinent to your business.

 The areas you pick should be specific to your business, but here are a few to get you started: